Just head south.

 The Ocracoke Ferry Docks at the southern end of the village are a popular place.
 It doesn't cost anything to make a day trip to nearby Ocracoke Island and the village of Ocracoke, but get there early.
 The lines form up pretty quick in the middle of summer.
 It's a fun and winding trip through the Hatteras Inlet, and you can walk around, while seagulls play in your wake.
 You may even spot a dolphin or two.
 The ride takes about 40 minutes one way.

 Hatteras Village is home to several great restaurants, but you won't find much in the way of famous fast food restaurants, everything here is locally owned and operated.
 Lavish rental homes sparsely dot part of the oceanfront, but you can also stay in a quaint condo, motel or inn.
 Whatever meets your needs.
-You'll find the village retains its small community charm, while providing an adventure worthy of a world-class destination.
+You'll find the North Carolina village retains its small community charm, while providing things to do that are worthy of a world-class vacation destination.